Submitting information

 The Plutus Platform is the smart contract platform of the Cardano blockchain.
 You can read more about it here.

-What is cardano ?
+What is Cardano?

-Compared to other blockchain platforms (such as Ethereum Or Polkadot) it's the first to be founded on peer-reviewed research and developed through evidence-based methods.
+Compared to other blockchain platforms (such as Ethereum or Polkadot) it's the first to be founded on peer-reviewed research and developed through evidence-based methods.

 https://cardano.org/.

-What is ADA ?
+What is ADA?

-ADA is the main asset used on the cardano blockchain.
+ADA is the main asset used on the Cardano blockchain.

-It's the official Crypto currency from the cardano blockchain.
+It's the official cryptocurrency from the Cardano blockchain.

 General questions about the blockchain